slatedocs/slate/source/includes/security/_kuzzleRole.md

 ```java
 ```

-Delete the role in Kuzzle
+Deletes the role from Kuzzle's database layer.

 #### delete()